Brand Identity design

 The next component was the target customer themselves.
-For Tech Leaders, there is two target customers with different goals: Start up founders and skilled engineering professionals.
+There are two target customers with different goals for Tech Leaders: Start-up founders and skilled engineering professionals.
 I took to public resources to identify the demographic features of these groups to get a better understanding of how I might market them specifically.
-Senior software engineers tend to be in their later 30's living in larger cities in the coastal US and may have some risk aversion to joining a start up that might be slightly unstable.
-On the other hand, start up founders are typically between 40 and 60 years old and are juggling so much while they grow their early businesses.
-They too seek stability.
+Senior software engineers tend to be in their later 30s, living in larger cities in the coastal US and may have some risk aversion to joining a start-up that might be slightly unstable.
+On the other hand, start-up founders are typically between 40 and 60 years old and juggle so much while they grow their early businesses.
+They, too, seek stability.
 Stability and unity became central concepts in my mind.

-Finally, I had many conversations with current Tech Leader employees and leadership to understand what they desired for their brand, what they felt they represented, and how they wanted to be seen by the world.
+Finally, I had many conversations with current Tech Leader employees and leadership to understand what they desired for their brand, what they felt it represented, and how they wanted to be seen.

 After collecting my research, I got to the fun part: making connections and brainstorming concepts.

 I started with a few mind maps where I gave myself 5 minutes to write all the words I associated with Tech Leaders and the associations with those words.
 Then, after each session, I circled the ideas and words I felt were interesting to help guide myself in the next phase: logo design concepts.